Skip to content

 document.querySelector('#submit').addEventListener('click', function(event) {

-// After clicking the upload button, generate a FormData object and send it as the request body
+// After clicking the upload button, create a FormData object and send it as the request body.

 var data = new FormData();